alkunjo/drugs_transfer_app/README.md

-# README
+# App Description

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+	This app is made for my final task in my last semester in college.
+	It is actually the same app as in my previous repo which is "kp" repository.
+	What differs it with the previous one is that it provides more complex database structure.
+	Not only that, it also must contains safety stock calculation for each drug stocks in each outlets

-* Configuration
+# Configuration

-* Database creation
+# Database creation

-* Database initialization
+# Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+# Test suite

-* Deployment instructions
+# Deployment instructions

-* ...